American Indian Education

 Jon Reyhner

 This 2018 article examines the assimilationist, English-only, and ethnocentric history of the U.S. government's boarding schools serving American Indian students and current attempts to make Indian education less ethnocentric and more culturally sensitive.
-It is part of a special spring 2018 issue of the Journal of American Indian Education focused on boarding schools published in conjunction with the Heard Museum's exhibit, Away from Home: American Indian Boarding School Stories, that reopened in 2019.
+It is part of a special spring 2018 issue of the Journal of American Indian Education focused on boarding schools published in conjunction with the Heard Museum's exhibit, Away from Home: American Indian Boarding School Stories, that reopened in in Phoenix, Arizona, in 2019.

 Cogent Education Journal